mrarthurwhite/mrarthurwhite.github.io/_posts/2020-02-22-a_proposal_for_using_wholesome_words_and_language_in_our_and_every_profession.markdown

 Other unwholesome , non benign images in the profession are terms like "p-thon" an animal that is definitely non benign & unwholesome (and is the name of a language).
 May we perhaps invoke images of doves & butterflies instead perhaps?

 I invite my esteemed colleagues to raise the level of dialogue in our profession and help create a more beautiful, fair, comely, lovely, loving, kinder, prosperous , easy world for all.

+Now I realize that there greater things which do want improvement.
+I for one would like to improve many a things about myself and the world & sometimes a bit of what is improper comes out of our mouths but we can and ought to I hope only have what is wholesome come out of us & dwell within us.